dmikey/EnyoJS-eBooks/HOUR1.md

 The component, our building block
 =================================

 The component is our sole building block in EnyoJS.
-Everything is derived from a component, even most of the EnyoJS controls - are them self EnyoJS components.
+Everything is derived from a component, even most of the Enyo controls - are them self Enyo components.

-In EnyoJS we use components, to not only build our app, but to also build other components.
-EnyoJS is like a brick building set, components can be nested inside each other, creating new components, or combining components together in a layout.
+In Enyo we use components, to not only build our application, but to also build other components.
+Enyo is like a brick building set, components can be nested inside each other, creating new components, or combining components together in a layout.

 What is a kind?
 ===============

-There is a general term when it comes to EnyoJS.
+There is a general term when it comes to Enyo.
 The kind.
 If you are a classical programmer, you can think of a kind directly as a class.
 The switch is general keyword reservation semantics.

 Kinds represent the definitions of objects we want to create.
 A button is a kind, so an image.
-We can create our own kinds, or using EnyoJS' inheritance, we can borrow from another kind.
+We can create our own kinds, or using Enyo's inheritance, we can borrow from another kind.

 Why enyo.kind is important
 ==========================

-EnyoJS uses a major recurring method call, enyo.kind.
+Enyo uses a major recurring method call, enyo.kind.
 It's one of the most important calls in the framework.
 This method is known as a constructor factory.

-What this means is that when we create a kind definition, EnyoJS does not actually create an object that occupies memory.
+What this means is that when we create a kind definition, Enyo does not actually create an object that occupies memory.
 We can feel free to create (with in reason) a multitude of different kinds.
 While these definitions do create new objects, they are not fully recognized instances.